laofoye99/birdclef2024_project/README.md

-This repository is used to complete the competiton for birdCLEF2024.
+This repository is used to complete the competition birdCLEF 2024 on Kaggle.